hippyhood/webiterate-wiki/_Footer.md

 ### Vote Of Thanks

-We would not have been able to build any of this without the following tools and platforms:
+We would not have been able to build any of this without the following tools and platforms, our thanks go out to their contributor communities and associated components:

 | Name | Scope |
 |------|-------|